lkuper/CMPS290S-2018-09/course-overview.md

 ### What goes in a response?

 Responses should be in the ballpark of 500 words, which is about the minimum length that, say, a PLDI review should be.

 But we'll be reading stuff that has (with a few possible exceptions) already been thoroughly peer-reviewed.
 Your goal here is **not** to assess the quality of the papers.

 Rather, your goal is to construct a rich mental map of existing work, which you will sooner or later be able to use as a foundation for your own research.

+### How to structure your response

-To that end, you should structure your response around the following questions:
+You can structure your response around the following questions:

   1. What's this paper about?
 (Summarize the paper and its contributions in your own words.)
   2. What's one thing I learned?